Unexpected effects of the nofollow attribute on the PageRank

 So far, it was assumed that the use of nofollow attribute removed a link to the calculation of PageRank passed to the linked pages, but a recent statement by the spokesman of Google, calls into question this assertion.

-The following graph given by Matt Cutts shows how the PR is transmitted through the links, internal or external.
+A following graph given by Matt Cutts (see in links at bottom) shows how the PR is transmitted through the links, internal or external.

 We see that the PR is divided by the number of links and shared between pages.